 - I used for my planning and can recommend the Lonely Planet for the Caribbean Islands.

-- There are affordable flights from Miami and many other major cities in the US to Nassau.
+- Nassau has an international airport.
+There are affordable flights from Miami and many other major cities in the US.

-- There are buses that do not have a fixed timetable.
-They are mainly taken by the locals to get to work in the morning and back home in the evening.
+- There are minibusses that the locals take to get to work in the morning and back home in the evening.

-- I stayed at a hostel in the center of Nassau.
-It was connected by bus from the airport, and the city center and Paradise Island were within walking distance.
+- I stayed at a hostel “Humeshouse @ Hillcrest HUMESHOUSE” (HostelWorld) in downtown Nassau.
+Thus, the city center and Paradise Island were within walking distance.